 In addition, all hospitals and clinics in Colombia are required to provide medical care though SOAT, regardless if they are private or public institutions.

 More About SOAT

 The Financial Superintendence of Colombia is responsible for establishing the rates and coverage of SOAT.
 To renew this compulsory insurance, it is only necessary to make an annual payment, and the cost varies according to the type of vehicle and its age.

 This insurance is relatively inexpensive.
 The cost in 2021 for a typical family car ranges from 328,800 to 554,100 pesos per year.
 And for a motorcycle the cost ranges from 178,500 to 559,050 pesos per year.
 You can see all the 2021 SOAT insurance costs on the SURA website.

 This insurance covers accident expenses for victims.
 SOAT offers immediate medical attention to all those injured in a traffic accident: driver, passengers and pedestrians.
 It also includes transfer to hospitals and medical or funeral expenses if required, as well as compensation for cases of permanent disability.

 In addition, SOAT is digital.
 The SOAT receipt is delivered in digital format, making it easier for the driver to save it on a cell phone.
 And to keep your SOAT up to date, you can buy SOAT online and receive a receipt directly via email.

-Furthermore, the following are the maximum values that the SOAT covers at the time of a traffic accident (for 2019):
+Furthermore, the following are the maximum values that the SOAT covers at the time of a traffic accident (updated for 2021):

 - Transportation and mobilization expenses for the injured: 276,030 pesos (or 10 times the daily minimum wage)